Topsoe

 The headquarters and main research labs are located in Lyngby, a northern suburb of Copenhagen, Denmark, manufacturing of catalysts is carried out in Frederikssund, Denmark and Bayport Industrial District in the United States.
 The company has offices in Argentina, Australia, Bahrain, Brazil, Canada, China, India, Indonesia, Iran, Malaysia, Mexico, Saudi Arabia and the United States.
 Topsoe's catalysts and technologies are used for converting renewable feedstocks such as renewable electricity and waste or hydrocarbon feedstocks such as natural gas into ammonia, hydrogen, diesel and methanol.
-Other main business areas are to clean oil and ensure more environmentally friendly fuels, cleaning industry flue gasses, and reducing emissions from industry.
-In chemical plants catalysts and processes optimize resources, ensuring highly efficient energy processes.

-The company frequently collaborates with the Technical University of Denmark and its research has been regularly published in scientific journals.
+The company collaborates with the Technical University of Denmark and with its research often appearing in scientific journals.

-The founder, Dr. Haldor Topsøe, died on 20 May 2013 after a short illness, just four days before his 100th birthday.
+The founder, Dr. Haldor Topsøe, died on 20 May 2013 after a short illness, at age 99.
 He was the chairman of the company from its founding until his death.
 Jeppe Christiansen is now chairman of the board.
 Bjerne S. Clausen was president and CEO until June 2020.
 On June 2, 2020, Roeland Baan took over as president and CEO.